ZipCPU/dblclockfft/README.md

 ``fftgen`` to print a usage statement to the screen.
 Review the usage statement, and run ``fftgen`` a second time with the arguments you need.

+# Windows Users

+My test platform is an Ubuntu system.
+I don't normally test the core generator on Windows platforms.
+Others have used it on Windows platforms quite successfully.
+There are two problems they have encountered when doing
+so:

+1. I use a `mkdir(dirname, chmod)` function in the core generator to make a directory in which to place the generated core.
+Windows doesn't seem to support this function, but rather a similar `mkdir(dirname)` function.
+   Switching between the two is simple enough.

+2. The generator also uses the `lstat(path, statbuf)` function to make certain that it doesn't overwrite any pre-existing files having the same name as the directory it wishes to create.
+This function can be replaced with the constant `1` or boolean `true` in order to bypass the check and build the design on a Windows system.

+There is a `#define` option set at the top of the generator that applies these changes for some versions of Microsoft Visual C++.

 # Current State

 This particular version of the FFT core now passes all my tests.
 It has